happyjedi/happyjedi.pro/src/about.md

 <div class="introduction">
   <p>Hello.
     <br>I’m a passionate engineer and analyst.
 I have 7+ years of experience in
-    Software Development of projects from different spheres(Education, Marketing, Fire Safety, Aviation and Aircraft, Management).
+    Software Development on projects in different spheres(Education, Marketing, Fire Safety, Aviation and Aircraft, Management).
 Last 3+ years I worked as a full-stack Ruby on Rails developer.
   </p>